 Another SPbU graduate Oleg Kenunen has developed a mobile neural network application to decode bird songs.
-The project is part of his graduation thesis while he has been completing a retraining programme in Mathematical Support and Information Systems Administration.
-The reason why he chose this field is that he is a professional bird watcher who defended his thesis on variations of male bird songs of Scolopax rusticola at St Petersburg University.
+The project is part of his graduation thesis while he has been completing a retraining programme in Software and Administration of Information Systems.
+The reason why he chose this field is that he is a ornithologist who defended his thesis on variations of male bird songs of The Eurasian woodcock (Scolopax rusticola) at St Petersburg University.

 Bird watching is extremely popular worldwide.

 “It is popular in Europe and North America: bird watching is a hobby for every fifth American.
 However, we don’t have any software that would allow us to identify the species of the birds.
 Those applications that we have can analyse the images of the birds, decode rather roughly the bird songs, or allow the user to compare the songs with the recordings”, — said Oleg Kenunen.

 The software Oleg kenunen has been developing is a mobile application that allows us to record the voice signals and a server that is based on a neural network to decode the bird songs.
 Although the software can identify only 20 species of birds, it is incredibly accurate (up to 90%).
 You can always update the library and teach the neural network – the more recordings the system analyses, the more accurate it will be.